 Yes, this is a staged photo, and why shouldn't it be?
 I do not want to be pretentious that it was candid, lest I want to draw some criticisms with this one.

 For these types of photos, I love old women looking pensive with their facial lines defined by available light.
 But do not get me wrong.
 I love old people smiling.
 And, yes, I did manage to take some photos where she is smiled in front of my camera.
 I promised to have her smiling photo and send it to her.
 She even giggled at her image in my camera LCD when I showed it to her.

 - For older subjects, work fast since their patience and attention span are short (just like children), and they easily get tired.

 - Fulfill your promises to old people.

 Now, I have to fulfill that promise.
-And this reminds me to take a photo of my ageing aunts as well, before they leave us.
+And this reminds me to take a photo of my aging aunts as well before they leave us.